Code of Conduct

 Bookings

-To inquire about booking UNA facilities, please visit myuna.ca/bookings or contact bookings@myuna.ca.
+To inquire about booking UNA facilities or fields, please visit myuna.ca/bookings or contact bookings@myuna.ca.

 Please note, for-profit businesses that offer programs similar to our current and potential program offerings are not permitted.
 If you are a business or individual that has an idea for running a program in our facilities, please submit an Online Program Proposal.